-Many dads say they feel a bit unclear about the mechanics of putting together their resumes when they are coming back from several years away from paid employment.
-Sara Sutton Fell, Founder and CEO of FlexJobs, recommends:
+Many dads said they feel a bit unclear about the mechanics of putting together their resumes when they are coming back from several years away from paid employment.
+Sara Sutton Fell, Founder and CEO of FlexJobs, recommended:

 “Instead of focusing on a ‘Professional Experience’ section which might be a bit bare bones, change it to a ‘Related Experience’ section and focus on anything you did that relates to the jobs you’re going after.
 Include your work before kids, as well as volunteer jobs, club and committee involvement, etc. It’s also acceptable to have an entry for your job as a ‘Household Manager’ where you can discuss the things you’ve done as a stay-at-home father.
 And at the top of your resume, include a ‘Summary of Qualifications’ section which bullet points your best SKILLS from both your work experience and time as a home-based dad.”